MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitIati/Condition.md

 ---
-title: Condition - Common Data Model | Microsoft Docs
+title: Condition in nonProfitIati - Common Data Model | Microsoft Docs
 description: Specific terms and conditions attached to the Delivery Framework that, if not met, may influence the delivery of commitments made by participating organizations.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Condition
+# Condition in nonProfitIati

 Specific terms and conditions attached to the Delivery Framework that, if not met, may influence the delivery of commitments made by participating organizations.